 Programmatic platforms may be targeting the right consumer demos, and even the right consumers.
 But if they’re not taking placement into account, they’re not doing enough to protect brands.
 Which is probably why, according to an Undertone study, brand safety is the #1 concern of buyers of programmatic inventory.

 As with the other Ad Quality issues, brand safety can be achieved with the right tools and knowledge.
-For instance, Conversant has direct relationships with publishers, and works with them to confirm the brand-safety needs of their advertisers.
+For instance, we have direct relationships with publishers, and works with them to confirm the brand-safety needs of their advertisers.
 And we use proprietary classification tools that combine computer vision and text-based analysis to understand web content on a deep level.
 That way, we can identify brand-unsafe content and build an index of webpages to block at impression time.

 With access to direct publisher relationships and a deep understanding of content that drills down to the page level, marketers can be sure that their ads will appear next to not only safe content, but the best content.